CSUF Revised EO 1100 Questions and Answers

 1. The EO collapses Area C into 2 categories and we currently have 4.
 Are we allowed to add categories to the two for greater direction of which courses to take?
 The same is a bigger issue in Area D of course. (answered in # 13 of the recent FAQ)

 The two Subareas in Area C within the systemwide requirement in EO 1100 Revised is unchanged from the previous version of EO 1100.
 There is only C1 and C2.
-EO 1100 requires only that students take 12 units in Area C, 3 of which must be at the UD.
+EO 1100 requires only that students take 12 units in Area C, 9 of which must be LD (3 in C1, 3 in C2), and 3 of which must be at the UD.
+There is no directive in EO 1100 Revised concerning the remaining 3 LD units.

 2. Are we allowed to put some overall requirements such as "X number of units must be from each college"?